 Assange lawyer: Risk of 'denial of justice'

-Geoffrey Robertson said at a hearing that his client was fighting extradition because such trials are usually held in secret.
-A trial behind closed doors would be "a flagrant denial of justice ... blatantly unfair, not only by British standards but by European standards and indeed by international standards," Robertson said.
+The leader of the secret-spilling website is fighting extradition in part because Swedish rape trials are customarily held in secret, Geoffrey Robertson said at the start of a two-day extradition hearing.
+Closed-door hearings would be "a flagrant denial of justice ... blatantly unfair, not only by British standards but by European standards and indeed by international standards," he said.

-The prosecutor representing Sweden, Clare Montgomery, opened by dismissing several key planks of the defense.
-She said Marianne Ny is a public prosecutor, dismissing defense claims that she is not authorized to issue a European Arrest Warrant.
+Montgomery, opened by dismissing several key planks of the defense.
+She said Marianne Ny, the Swedish prosecutor who is seeking Assange's extradition, did have the power to request the European Arrest Warrant, dismissing defense claims that she is not authorized to do so.

-"The Swedish offense of rape contains the core element of rape ... the deliberate violation of a woman's sexual integrity through penetration," she said.
+Montgomery contested this, saying "the Swedish offense of rape contains the core element of rape ... the deliberate violation of a woman's sexual integrity through penetration."

-American officials are trying to build a criminal case against the secret-spilling site, which has angered Washington by publishing a trove of leaked diplomatic cables and secret U.S. military files.
+American officials are trying to build a criminal case against WikiLeaks, which has angered Washington by publishing a trove of leaked diplomatic cables and secret U.S. military files.
 Assange's lawyers claim the Swedish prosecution is linked to the leaks and politically motivated.